SQream/sqream_docs/connecting_to_sqream/client_platforms/tableau.rst

     ::

 #.
 In the New Connection dialog box, fill in the fields and click **Sign In**.

+   The connection is established, and the data source page is displayed.

   The following table describes the fields: